ilerofeev/taxi-cab-service/README.md

 # Taxi cab service
-Taxi cab service it's adaptive and crossbrowser company website layout based on PSD-template.
+Taxi cab service is an adaptive and crossbrowser company website layout based on PSD-template.

 ## Quick Start